Updated June 13, 2021

 Have you been diving in Cabo Pulmo before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

-For my review of the diving in Loreto, Cabo San Lucas, and La Paz, three other great Baja destinations, please check these posts:
+For my reviews of the diving in several other great Baja destinations and the Socorro Islands, please check these popular articles:

 - Socorro Islands Scuba Diving Liveaboards